ksu-hmi/AI-Powered-Chronic-Disease-Management-System/README.md

 Introduction

-Chronic illnesses such as diabetes, hypertension, and cardiovascular disease account for over 70% of all mortality globally, and they pose a significant burden on the healthcare system.
-Chronic disease management entails continuous monitoring, early detection, and prompt intervention, yet traditional healthcare systems rely on episodic check-ups and patient self-reporting, which is delayed and inconsistent.
-This project applies Artificial Intelligence (AI) to transform chronic disease care by combining real-time data monitoring, prediction analysis, and customized advice, all in the interest of ensuring proactive healthcare delivery.
+Chronic illnesses such as diabetes, hypertension, and cardiovascular disease account for over 70% of all mortality globally, posing a significant burden on global healthcare systems.Chronic disease management entails continuous monitoring, early detection, and prompt intervention, yet traditional healthcare systems rely on episodic check-ups and patient self-reporting, which is delayed and inconsistent.
+This project applies Artificial Intelligence (AI) to transform chronic disease care by combining real-time data monitoring, prediction analysis, and customized advice, to ensure proactive, continuous healthcare delivery

 Importance of the Project

-This AI system bridges the gap between patients and healthcare professionals by offering real-time monitoring of health and premature identification of risk.
-It reduces hospital readmission, improves patient adherence to therapy, and supports early interventions before complications arise.
-AI-processing data enhances patient interaction while alleviating the strain on healthcare resources, which eventually results in better health outcomes and lower medical costs.
+This AI system bridges the gap between patients and healthcare professionals by offering real-time monitoring of health and early identification of health risks.
+It reduces hospital readmission, improves patient adherence to therapy, and supports early interventions before complications arise.AI-driven data processing enhances patient engagement while alleviating the strain on healthcare resources, which eventually results in better health outcomes and lower medical costs.

 How the System Works

-The platform collects in-time patient information from wearable monitors, electronic health records (EHRs), and manual entries.
+The platform collects real-time patient data from wearable monitors, electronic health records (EHRs), and manual entries.
 AI algorithms analyze this data to recognize patterns of risk and predict potential deteriorations in health.
-If anomalies arise, the system warns patients as well as medical professionals, enabling instant action.
-Additionally, AI-based chatbots provide personalized health information, medication reminders, and advice on lifestyle changes suitable for individual patients.
+When anomalies are detected, the system warns patients as well as medical professionals, enabling instant action.
+Additionally, Built-in AI chatbots provide personalized health information, medication reminders, and advice on lifestyle changes suitable for individual patients.